smart-on-fhir/cumulus-library/docs/api.md

 - *columns* A list of tuples, describing column to join from *join_table*.
   The first value in the tuple is the name of the column or a string literal, and the second value, if supplied, is the alias to use for that column.
+- *alt_target* Optionally, a column, which should be in *columns*, to be the new target for counting, causing *field* to only be used for joining.
+Multiple values for *field* will be summed based on the value in *alt_target*.

 Using our example from `CountsBuilder` above, here's an example of how we'd use this to annotate data: